nickfargo/state/README.md

 Putting this together we can model a simple and genteel `person` similar to that of the introductory example, who will behave appropriately according to the state we give it:

-> __Note__ — from this point forward, example code will first be presented in hand-rolled JavaScript, followed by its logical equivalent in [CoffeeScript](http://coffeescript.org/).
-Please freely follow or ignore either according to taste.
+> **Note:** from this point forward, example code will first be presented in hand-rolled JavaScript, followed by its logical equivalent in [CoffeeScript](http://coffeescript.org/) — **please freely follow or ignore either according to taste.**

 ```javascript
 var person = {